South Africa to pay $5.25 a dose for AstraZeneca vaccine from India's SII

 The price is higher than the $3 a dose that South Africa and other countries on the continent are due to pay for the same vaccine under an African Union (AU) arrangement, and the 2.5 euros ($3.03) per dose European Union countries have agreed to pay.

-The SII, one of several manufacturers making the AstraZeneca vaccine, declined to comment when contacted by Reuters.
+SII, a major manufacturer of the AstraZeneca vaccine, declined to comment when contacted by Reuters.

 AstraZeneca said it could not confirm pricing details and declined to comment further.